KiritchoukC/Articles/deploy-nuxt-on-firebase/article.md

 > SSR stands for server side rendering, you can find more informations here [Understanding Server Side Rendering](https://dev.to/christopherkade/understanding-server-side-rendering-3lk5)

-Well, because:

-- it is hosted on a VPS, it's way too much for my need and I could save a bit of money
-- The website is in a docker container.
-Docker is nice but it's an overkill for my website.
-- Updating the website/container is too slow, you'll see later that deploying on firebase is faster and easier.
-- I had to configure https myself with other docker containers.
-It is less secure
-- And many more...
+There's so many reasons !
+To list a few...

+### Price

+Current solution: I have to pay every month for a private server
+Firebase: Well, for my needs, it's free.

+### Configuration

+Current solution: I have to configure everything myself.
+Docker containers, https, nginx reverse proxy, ...
+Firebase: Everything you need is already done.
+Logging, analytics, https, custom domain, ...

+### Update

+Current solution: A change in my website ? here's the steps

+- Push changes to git
+- Hook on docker hub get triggered and build the container (10-15 min)
+- Connect on server (1 min)
+- pull the latest container version (1 min)
+- find the right folder where the docker-compose.yaml is and update it (2 min)

+I know I could've automated things a bit more but still...

+Firebase: Steps

+- type **firebase deploy** in terminal (1-2 min)
+- done... changes are live

+### Conclusion

+I hope you're hooked !
 If you want an easy way to build, update and scale your website then this article can get you running.

 ## Setup Firebase